MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

     - **Value** : API key from an account which has **MachineDelete** permission (preferably a service account)
     - **Encrypted** : Yes

-We are now ready to create a runbook which will be used to remove machines from Octopus.
+We are now ready to create the runbook used to remove machines from Octopus.

 ### Creating The Runbook To Remove a Machine From Octopus